 Peter Bidey, DO, is medical director of family medicine at Philadelphia College of Osteopathic Medicine.
 He also is clinical instructor of family medicine, precepting fourth-year medical students and rotating interns at PCOM's City Ave.
 Community Health Care Center.
 He received his B.S. in biology from Duquesne University in Pittsburgh and his DO from PCOM.
 He is board certified in family practice and osteopathic manipulative treatment from the American College of Osteopathic Physicians.

-Kevin P. Caputo, MD, is chief behavioral officer and president of psychiatry and behavioral health at Crozer-Keystone Health System.
+Kevin P. Caputo, MD, is chief behavioral officer and president of psychiatry and behavioral health at Crozer Health.
 He is a psychopharmacology specialist who has worked extensively in the area of attention deficit, anxiety disorder, and mood disorder.
 He has been on the medical staff of Crozer-Chester Medical Center since 1986, and currently resides with his family in Moorestown, N.J.

 Katherine K. Dahlsgaard, PhD, is director of the Food Allergy Bravery Clinic in the Department of Child and Adolescent Psychiatry and Behavioral Sciences at Children’s Hospital of Philadelphia.
 She is a licensed clinical psychologist in Pennsylvania and New York with expertise in cognitive-behavioral therapy for children, adolescents, and young adults.
 She specializes in the evaluation and treatment of anxiety disorders, particularly selective mutism, social anxiety disorder, obsessive-compulsive disorder, and phobias.
 A recipient of a National Science Foundation Fellowship award, she is a frequent lecturer and guest speaker and has published widely in scientific journals and books.